markwoodhall/vim-nuget/README.md

 ```
 ![package-info](http://i.imgur.com/wedleIm.gif)

-`:PackageInfo` shows a list of of versions for the package.
+`:PackageInfo` shows a list of versions for the package.
 After a version has been selected
 the package information will be displayed in a markdown buffer.
 This buffer has `I` bound to install the package and `F` bound to follow dependencies.

 ## Completion